 You know the old line: "If it sounds too good to be true, then it probably is."
 But, occasionally, you can find legitimate low-cost or even free services.
 The catch?
 Getting something for next-to-nothing generally means that you have no leverage to complain.

 If you're an easygoing person who is looking to economize, however, then you may be just the one to take advantage of any number of opportunities in your area to save.
 Here are just some of the ways you may be able to get something for very little in return:

 Create an internship opportunity.
 Need some help with your small business?
 Contact your local college's placement office to see how to sponsor a college intern.
 The student earns college credit; you get the extra help you need.
-(But give your intern productive, educational tasks -- don’t just task him or her with photocopies or grunt work.
-This will help you develop a positive working relationship with the placement office, should you want future interns.)
+(But give your intern productive, educational tasks -- not just for photocopies or grunt work.
+This will help you develop a positive working relationship with the placement office should you want future interns.)